 Sure, you could live without them.
 But they can really pull a dish together and give it that extra ‘wow’ factor.
 I guarantee you that most people will be more excited and grateful to see that you made soup for dinner if it is accompanied by a huge slice of crispy prosciutto.

-This soup can be thrown together in less than 45 minutes, and is perfect for weekdays or making ahead on the weekend and serving throughout the week for work lunches or leftovers!
+This soup can be thrown together in less than 45 minutes and is perfect for any day of the week.
+It can also be made ahead and reheated later.

 - 2 tablespoons extra virgin olive oil

-- 2 large leeks (white and light green parts only, roughly 6 oz), thinly sliced
+- 2 large leeks white and light green parts only, thinly sliced, roughly 6 ounces

-- 2 teaspoons finely chopped fresh thyme (3 to 4 sprigs)
+- 2 teaspoons finely chopped fresh thyme leaves about 3 to 4 sprigs

 - kosher salt